 Departmental policy statements

-This is an initial collection of some policy documents, many of which are taken from old administrative emails.
+This is a collection of policies authorised by the Head of Department.
 If you remember any which you think should be included, or have any suggestions about the indexing, please contact pagemaster.

 Money and grants